vbrusca/JsonPL/README.md

 <pre>
 JS AND HTML JsonPL Interpreter v0.5.1 Implementation: public_html EXEC4.JS:   The JsonPL main class and interpreter, functional.
-TEST4.HTML: An html file that tests JsonPL objects, functional.
+EXEC4.HTML: An html file that tests JsonPL objects, functional.

 IDE4.JS:    JsonPL IDE JS, very early stages, NOT functional.
 IDE4.HTML:  JsonPL JS, very early stages, NOT functional.
+cfg: Contains a series of isolated test programs for this version of the interpreter.
+svr: Contains an example Node JS http server that can process variable get requests from the Json PL programming language.
 </pre>

 <pre>
 JAVA JsonPL Interpreter v0.5.1 Implementation: NetBeans_IDE
 JsonPL:   A Java CLI implmentation of the 0.5.1 JsonPL interpreter, functional.
 **Please note that the project has/expects the working directory set to .\cfg\, the same directory as the JSON data files.
 Adjust your paths and working directory as needed to run the example.
+Use two arguments on the CLI to run the hardcoded program name, use one argument to run that program name, use no arguments to run the base tests.
+cfg: Contains a series of isolated test programs for this version of the interpreter.

 C# JsonPL Interpreter v0.5.1 Implementation: VisualStudio_IDE
 JsonPL:   A C# CLI implmentation of the 0.5.1 JsonPL interpreter, functional.
 **Please note that the project expects to be run from the '\bin\Debug\netcoreapp3.1' directory.
 Change paths in JsonPL.cs according to your expected use to run the example.
+Use two arguments on the CLI to run the hardcoded program name, use one argument to run that program name, use no arguments to run the base tests.
+cfg: Contains a series of isolated test programs for this version of the interpreter.
 </pre>

 ## JsonPL General Use Case